derriqk/UnitySimulation/README.md

     Movement.cs: attach to a 2d object to move randomly every x seconds Watersource.cs: handles collision and repleneshing thirst
-    BerryScript.cs: handles the growth size and edible-ness(?) of the fruit
+    BerryScript.cs: handles the growth size and edible-ness(?) of the fruit OverworldScript.cs: only spawns in random blobs, plan to do more with other world rules, perhaps random events

 </pre>